Dodging the double whammy – ash dieback and emerald ash borer

 • Collection of information resulting in a report on the risk posed to UK ash by Agrilus convexicollis.

-• Better understanding of the links between resistance to ash dieback and resistance to the emerald ash borer.
+• Better understanding of the links between resistance to ash dieback and resistance to the EAB.

 • Determining how attractive diseased and healthy ash trees are to Agrilus beetles.